 An hour of wandering the buildings, and gravestones and admiring the surrounding view was about the right amount of time for us, but you might enjoy spending longer here.

 The Rock of Cashel is open each day of the year (except 24/25 Dec) with a paid entry fee.
 Opening times and further information can be found here.

 - Kissing the Blarney Stone at Blarney Castle.
-Located within 10 kilometres and north-west of Cork, kissing the Blarney Stone is claimed to bestow one with the ‘gift of eloquence’.
-Fancy puckering up to the bluestone in person, then find further details here.
+Located within 10 kilometres and northwest of Cork, kissing the Blarney Stone is claimed to bestow one with the gift of eloquence.
+If you fancy puckering up to the bluestone in person, then find further details here.

 Durres > Bantry > Glengarriff > County Kerry > Kenmare > Ring of Kerry > Derrynane Beach >Ballingskelligs Beach > Kerry Cliffs > Portmagee

-Upon reaching Glengarriff, swing north for approximate 12 kilometres along the N71 and follow the Caha Pass road (opened in the 1840s), crossing into County Kerry from Country Cork.
+Upon reaching Glengarriff, swing north for approximately 12 kilometres along the N71 and follow the Caha Pass road (opened in the 1840s), crossing into County Kerry from Country Cork.